jalpp/Chesslise/README.md

 Chesslise is a community-driven open-source Chess-based Discord application, that allows users to play, learn, and watch chess on their Discord server, and install it on their Discord accounts to play chess in Group DMs/friend chat rooms.
 Chesslise is 3rd best chess Discord bot in Discord's official App directory, being used in more than 1k servers.

+Chesslise also has inbuilt CSSN (Chesslise Social Server Network) that allows players to find new friends, find new challenges from their friend networks and open networks

 # API